EdenGoforIt/Snippet-Markup/Architecture/clean-architecture.md

 - from efcore no need to implement it.
 Ef core has features for unit testing without repoistories

 ## Clean Architecture - Uncle Bob

 - Architecutre is the shape of the home
 - The goal of the architecture is to minimize the human resources required to build and maintain the requried system.
 - Making messies is always slower than staying clean
+- Every software system provides values; behaviour (make machines behave) and structure
+- soft (softly and easily changing behaviour) ware(product) - if the client change his mind of the feature, then the software should be readily easy to change the behaviour
+-